lisawim/ElCiPFASST/tutorial.md

   <img width = "650" height = "350" src="piline.png">
 </p>

 The Pi-model line serves as a connection between each power component in the microgrid.
 The circuit describing the Pi-model line can be seen above and consists of two capacitors, two resistors and an inductor.
 Here, a voltage source is also added.
-Later, this circuit is connected to other ODEs describing _DC/DC converters_ and source of voltage is provided by a battery.
+Later, this circuit is connected to other ODEs describing _DC/DC converters_ and source of voltage will be provided by a battery.

 ### 1.2 Step-down (buck) converter